Surrealistic Pillow: Reissues

-The first Compact Disc releases were in Japan in 1987 and the US in 1988.
+The first compact disc releases were in Japan in 1987 and the U.S. in 1988.
 A 2001 re-issue by RCA was released as a limited edition gold CD and contained both the stereo and mono recordings.
 Both mixes were later included as part of the Ignition box set on a standard aluminum CD.

-Another stereo reissue appeared on August 19, 2003, with six bonus tracks, including the mono A-sides of "Somebody to Love" and "White Rabbit".
+Another stereo reissue appeared on August 19, 2003, with six bonus tracks, including the mono A-sides of "Somebody to Love" and "White Rabbit."
 The 2003 reissue was produced by Bob Irwin.